Heart valve disease

 - Tricuspid valve.

 Each valve has flaps, called leaflets or cusps.
 The flaps open and close once during each heartbeat.
-If a valve flap doesn't open or close properly, less blood moves out of the heart to the rest of the body.
+If a valve flap doesn't open or close as it should, less blood moves out of the heart to the rest of the body.

 - Stenosis.
-The valve flaps become thick or stiff and sometimes can join together.
-The valve opening becomes narrowed.
+The valve flaps become thick or stiff.
+Sometimes the flaps can join together.
+These changes can make the valve opening narrow.
 Less blood can flow through the narrowed valve.

 - Regurgitation.
-The valve flaps may not close tightly, causing blood to leak backward.
+The valve flaps may not close tightly.
+So blood may leak backward.

 - Prolapse.
 The valve flaps become stretched out and floppy.
 They bulge backward like a parachute.
 This condition can lead to regurgitation.